AwesomeSauce42/Homomorphic-Encryption/README.md

 #### More info [here](https://inferati.com/blog/fhe-schemes-bfv).

 The main program to run is BFV_FHE.py .
-This code takes in 2 integer messages form the users and encrypts them, and also shows us the Homomorphic properties of the encrypted data (ciphertext)
+This code takes in 2 integer messages form the users and encrypts them, and also shows us the Homomorphic properties of the encrypted data (ciphertext).

- Rest of the files are used as modules (Downloaded from a library)
+ Rest of the files are used as modules (Downloaded from a library).

  __________________________________________________